Arpan-Ghosh-248/Netflix-Clone/README.md

 # Netflixclonedjangoreact

-A Netflix clone I created for the sake of practicing React ,Redux and Django REST API.
+A Netflix clone that I created for the sake of practicing React ,Redux and Django REST API.
 It features design patterns recommended by the documentation.
 Some of the tools used include:

    1. Django
    2. Django REST API